Behavioral Support Intervention Team - BSIT

 o Ideation (“I’ve always thought about killing myself.”)

 This list is not inclusive.
 Please refer to the NaBITA Threat Assessment Tool.

-If you have concerns about a student, please contact one of our BSIT Team members directly during regular business hours.
-They will assist in gathering information about your concerns.
+If you have concerns about a student, please submit a report.
 In an emergency, call 911 or Public Safety at 792-4196.

 |Risk Management||Mr. Wayne Brannan||advisory|

 When in doubt, please report.
 Your reported concern could be critical to the BSIT as we seek to determine whether an expressed concern is an isolated event or a sign that a student has more serious issues.

 When a report is received, we will only know the reporter’s identity if the reporter chooses to include this information in his/her report.
 Reporters can remain anonymous; however, we do encourage reporters to include their contact information so that if we need additional information or have questions concerning a report, we can gather this information more quickly.